usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 **Success Metrics Example Ideas:**

-* % of ESA registrations verified in under 48 hours
+* % of ESA registrations verified in under 48 hours.
-* Reduction in rejected or incomplete applications
+* Reduction in rejected or incomplete applications.
-* User-reported trust or satisfaction scores
+* User-reported trust or satisfaction scores.
-* % of underserved users completing registration successfully
+* % of underserved users completing registration successfully.
-* Fewer fraud reports or complaints from service providers
+* Fewer fraud reports or complaints from service providers.

 ### Facilitator Instructions: Drafting the SOO